 History and Purpose

-The award is presented each May at a ceremony at the John F. Kennedy Presidential Library and Museum in connection with the observance of President Kennedy’s birthday on May 29.
+The award is presented annually at a ceremony at the John F. Kennedy Presidential Library and Museum.
+The ceremony is typically held in May in connection with the observance of President Kennedy’s birthday on May 29.

 What the Lantern Represents